wgao19/flow-notes/basics/exact-vs-sealed.md

 const { foo, bar } = sealed // error
 ```

+Currently, objects are by default sealed and inexact.
+However, Flow is on [the roadmap of migrating to by default exact](https://medium.com/flow-type/on-the-roadmap-exact-objects-by-default-16b72933c5cf).

 For functions that expect sealed objects, you can still pass in objects with extra props.

 ```js